 See Got 5 minutes for a Warm Up Stretch? to understand why it makes sense to warm up before a workout.

-Benefits of Cooling Down
+The Benefits of Cooling Down

 If you typically skip the cool down period after your workout, then you are missing out on some of the benefits.
 Cooling down gives your body the time to recover and stretching afterwards helps to lengthen and strengthen your muscles.
 It helps them get back to ‘normal’.
 Cool down IS your recovery period, allowing your body to recover from your hard workout.

-There are different benefits to cooling down after your workout than there are to warming up before you routine, but they are both equally important to your health.
+There are different benefits to cooling down after your workout than warming up before you routine, but they are both equally important to your health.
 And although when pressed for time we often skip these steps, the cool down is probably the most overlooked step in an effective exercise routine.

 Why Do You Need to Cool Down?